aaravkohli1/BitExact/README.md

 ```

 # Performance at a Glance

-Note that the tensors, and PyTorch is optimized for large batch workloads.

 | Operation             | Throughput (vs PyTorch) | Notes                                                                                 |
 | --------------------- | ----------------------- | ------------------------------------------------------------------------------------- |